CPMpy/cpmpy/xcsp3/competition.md

     [--intermediate]                # If intermediate results should be reported (only for COP and a subset of solvers)
 ```

-The executable supports multiple solvers and is used for multiple submissions to the competition.
+The executable supports multiple solvers and is used for all of the submissions to the competition.
 The submitted solvers are:
-- ortools
+- `ortools`
-- exact
+- `exact`
-- z3
+- `z3`
-- gurobi
+- `gurobi`
-- minizinc:chuffed
+- `minizinc:chuffed`
-- minizinc:gecode
+- `minizinc:gecode`

 The commands are as follows: